Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters

-Finally, note that failure of associativity stems particularly from the (1,1) parts of the noncommutativity matrix thus naturally challenging our method for determining them.
-There exists however what we believe to be a highly non--trivial check that we have constructed the correct $\nc$ describing the deformation.
+Finally, it is worth mentioning that the failure of associativity has its roots in the (1,1) parts of the noncommutativity matrix, thus challenging our method for determining them.
+There exists however a rather non--trivial check that we have constructed the correct $\nc$ describing the deformation.
 We saw in the previous section, that for some special points in the space of couplings of the marginally deformed theory, one can move from a theory where either $\beta$ or $\rho$ (but not both) is turned on, to a theory where both couplings are nonvanishing.
 The whole analysis as well as the appropriate field redefinitions which took us from one point to the other in the deformation space, relied on the holomorphicity of the superpotential.
 It would thus appear quite improbable that we would be able to see it happening in this context.
 In principle however, one would expect that if the deformation is indeed described from an open string theory perspective as a noncommutative deformation of the transverse space, then at these special points $\nc$ should transform under a change of coordinates from $\nc_{\beta}$ or $\nc_{\rho}$ to $\nc=\nc_{\widetilde{\beta}}+\nc_{\widetilde{\rho}}$.
 Moreover, one might hope that the coordinate transformation which would make this possible would be the precise analog of the field redefinition applied to the gauge theory.
 Note however that in the case of the $\beta$--deformation, it is only for $\beta=\beta_{\mathbb{R}}\in\mathbb{R}$ that a noncommutative description --- with parameter $a=2\sin{\beta_{\mathbb{R}}}$ --- is valid.